 “Claims” means all claims, demands, actions, whether groundless, false or fraudulent, that directly or indirectly relate to the subject matter hereof or an indemnification obligation of either Party, and the resulting losses, damages, expenses, attorneys’ fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.

-“Contract Year” means each period of twelve successive completed Billing Cycles from and after the Effective Date,[MCC this is more clearly defined in par.
-2 below] or a pro rata portion thereof for the final Contract Year of the Contract Term.
+“Contract Year” means each period of twelve successive completed Billing Cycles from and after the Effective Date, or a pro rata portion thereof for the final Contract Year of the Contract Term.

 “CPUC” means the California Public Utilities Commission.

-“Delivery Point” means the point of delivery of energy by ENRON to the intrastate transmission grid in California (as of the Effective Date being managed by the ISO). [keller/hindus approval required]
+“Delivery Point” means the point of delivery of energy by ENRON to the intrastate transmission grid in California (as of the Effective Date being managed by the ISO).

 “Direct Access” means bilateral transactions between an Electric Service Provider and TELESIS for the purchase and sale of energy in accordance with the Rules.